microtrain/bootcamp/04-ServersAndTheInternet/README.md

 In this chapter you will gain a basic understanding as to how the internet handles traffic and how servers deal with requests.

+In this section you will learn:
+* Basic DNS concepts
+* How web addresses are structured
+* Request/response handling

+The goal of this section is to provide a basic understanding of how the internet works.

 [Next: URL](01-URL.md)